vatesfr/xen-orchestra/reseller.md

 The reseller/partner program allows you to buy XOAs and to assign them to your final client email.

+> For reselling XOA to your clients, you'll have 15% discount on each purchase!

 ## Apply to the program

 You need to be registered first.
 Then go on [the partner page here](https://xen-orchestra.com/#!/partner) and click on the "Register button":